The Difference Between Eminent Domain and Condemnation: What You Need to Know

 • If negotiations are unsuccessful, the condemnor must seek a final judgment from the Court duly authorizing the power of eminent domain;

-• Thereafter, Court would appoint three commissioners who engage in a non-binding arbitration related solely to the issue of “just compensation”;
+• Thereafter, the Court appoints three commissioners who engage in non-binding arbitration related solely to the issue of “just compensation”;

 • If a party appeals the “commissioners’ award,” a trial is held on the issue of “just compensation.”